rdbliss/rdbliss.github.io/_pages/about.md

 painting scantily clad young men.
 The paintings are quite good, but not mine!)

-I spent time studying computer repair and programming in high school, but was eventually swayed to persue math my Senior year by some excellent teachers.
+I spent time studying computer repair and programming in high school, but was eventually swayed to pursue math my Senior year by some excellent teachers.
 I briefly considered studying theater for the same reason.
 I left South Carolina for Georgia and took up residence at Oglethorpe University in [Brookhaven](https://www.brookhavenga.gov/), a suburb of Atlanta.
-Being a liberal arts school, Oglethorpe gave me a healthy exposure to philosophy and the arts as well as (and at the expense of) math.
+Oglethorpe gave me a healthy exposure to philosophy and the arts as well as (and at the expense of) math.